The truth is, the best fiberglass wax is not really the question most people should be asking.

 A. First off, the "best" of anything will always depend on the exact benefits you are looking for.
 When it comes to choosing the best in a fiberglass wax, usually people are referring to durability or longevity of protection.
 Boats and RV's take up substantial real estate, so care and maintenance comes at a significant cost of time and labor.
 Naturally people are going to look for something that will allow them to wax less often, rather than more often; and size is just the starting point even before we get into the weather elements these "toys" of ours must endure.
 While natural carnauba based products have the reputation of visual enhancement and beauty, RV and boat owners generally require protection as their first priority.

 A. Natural products will be blended using natural ingredients such as beeswax, carnauba wax, etc., and will usually be labeled as a wax product.
 There really is no limit to the many forms of natural ingredients a manufacturer can use to create a natural, wax based product.
 Synthetic polymer products will be chemically engineered using only synthetic ingredients, and should be labeled as a sealant.
 Noticed I said should, as there are still many manufacturers which still continue to label their synthetic products as a wax or polish.
 This is not only incorrect, but adds to an already confused consumer base.
 We can add further confusion when we discuss the hybrid blends of both natural and synthetic ingredients.
 These hybrid blends represent the winning combination of benefits based on the latest advancements in chemical science and engineering.
-But for now, 100% liquid synthetic polymer sealants are the answer to durability of protection when it comes to fiberglass wax, or more correctly labeled: fiberglass sealant.

 A. You are not alone.
 Depending on the level of neglect, oxidation is a common problem for many.
 And depending on this level of oxidation, you have a few options.
 For mild to moderate cases of fiberglass oxidation, you can use a cleaner wax and combine 2 steps into one; remove oxidation while applying some form of protection at the same time.
 For moderate to severe cases of gel coat or fiberglass oxidation, removing the oxidation before applying protection will be required.
 Below I lay out my specific recommendations based on professional experience.